The North Shore Leader: Congressman George Santos

-On December 19, 2022, The New York Times published an exposé related to the issues around Santos, leading to a followup piece for the Leader titled, "The Leader Told You So: US Rep-Elect George Santos is a Fraud – and Wanted Criminal."
+On December 19, 2022, The New York Times published an exposé related to the issues around Santos, leading to a follow-up piece in The Leader titled, "The Leader Told You So: US Rep-Elect George Santos is a Fraud – and Wanted Criminal."

-In December 2022, it was named as a recipient of an Americana Award from Semafor for, "The Cassandra prize for best unheeded warning" and its reporting on Santos.
+In December 2022, the paper was named as a recipient of an Americana Award from Semafor for "The Cassandra prize for best unheeded warning" regarding its reporting on Santos.

-On January 5, 2023, publisher Grant Lally gave an interview to WNYC public radio described more details on Santos.
-"He took one local political leader on a 5 or 6 hour odyssey, across the North Shore of Long Island pointing out lavish homes and claiming he owned them...
+On January 5, 2023, publisher Lally gave an interview to WNYC public radio describing more details about Santos: "He took one local political leader on a 5 or 6 hour odyssey, across the North Shore of Long Island pointing out lavish homes and claiming he owned them...
 It was lie on lie on lie on lie."